sidd6p/sidd6p/README.md

 ![Hello, my name is Siddhartha Nice to meet you](https://github.com/user-attachments/assets/02e510e1-b8b3-4336-95de-edbf6ce522c1)

 ### 👨‍💻 About Me
-I am **Siddhartha Purwar**, a Security Consultant Engineer at **Cisco**, passionate about software development and AI.
-With expertise in Python, AWS and network security, I’m constantly exploring new technologies and solving real-world problems.
+I am **Siddhartha Purwar**, a Security Consultant Engineer / Software Developer at **Cisco**, passionate about software development.
+With expertise in Python, AWS, SQL and network security, I’m constantly exploring new technologies and solving real-world problems.
 Currently, I’m working on **AI-driven automation** and **security solutions** at Cisco, contributing to impactful projects in **LangChain** and **Langgraph**.

 ---